CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

-When notified (e.g., via CloudWatch) of an auditing failure, CivicActions Operations will review the causes and take corrective action.
+When notified (e.g., via CloudWatch) of an auditing failure, CivicActions Operations staff will review the causes and take corrective action.

 ### AU-6: Audit Review, Analysis, And Reporting